-- ' 4 (Marl " One) \boxtimes QUARTERLY REPORT PURSUANT TO SECTION 13 O R 15(d) OF TH E SECURITIES EXCHANGE ACT OF 1934 september 30, 2023 • OR • TO ANCITION DEPODE BUDGIANT TO SECTION 12 O E SECUDITIES EVOUANCE ACT OF 1024 TRANSITION REPORT PURSUANT TO SECTION 13 O For the transition per to Commissio on File Number : 001-39370 arta, I INC. cified in its Charter) Delaware 47-4515206 (State or other jurisdiction of 47-4515200 (I.R.S.
-Employer incorporation or organization) 1150 Veterans Boulevard Identification No.) South San Francisco, CA 94080 (Address of principal executive offices) (Zip Code) (925) 407-1049 elephone number, incl Not applicable ss and former fiscal ye uding area code) Securities registered pursuant to Section 12(b) of the Act: Title of each class Trading Symbol(s) Name of each exchange on which registered Comn non Stock, \$0.0001 par value per share NKTX The Nasdaq Stock Market LLC (Nasdaq Global Select Market) • - led by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the orts), and (2) has been subject to such filing requirements for the past 90 day S-T (§ Indicate by check mark whether the registrant has submitted electron (232.405 of this chapter) during the preceding 12 months (or for such sl active Data File required to be submitted pursuant to Rule 405 of Regulation the registrant was required to submit such files).
-Yes \boxtimes No \square · · · · · · · · · · · · · · · · · · · ed filer, a non-accelerated filer, smaller reporting company, or an emerging eporting company," and "emerging growth company" in Rule 12b-2 of the Large accelerated filer \Box Accelerated filer Non-a accelerated filer Smaller reporting company Emerg ging growth company If an emerging growth company, indicate by check mark if the regis trant has elected n ot to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. ⊠
+(Mark One)

+QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the quarterly period ended March 31, 2024

+OR

+□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 to

+For the transition period from

+Commission File Number: 001-39370

+Nkarta, Inc.

+(Exact Name of Registrant as Specified in its Charter)

+Delaware (State or other jurisdiction of incorporation or organization) 1150 Veterans Boulevard South San Francisco, CA (Address of principal executive offices) 47-4515206

+(I.R.S.
+Employer Identification No.)

+94080 (Zip Code)

+(925) 407-1049 (Registrant's telephone number, including area code)

+Not applicable

+(Former name, former address and former fiscal year, if changed since last report)

+Securities registered pursuant to Section 12(b) of the Act:

+Trading Title of each class Symbol(s) Name of each exchange on which registered Common Stock, \$0.0001 par value per share NKTX Nasdaq Global Select Market

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes \boxtimes No \square

+Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Yes 🗵 No 🗆

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, smaller reporting company, or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

+Large accelerated filer Accelerated filer

+Non-accelerated filer \boxtimes Smaller reporting company X

+Emerging growth company \boxtimes

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

 Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes \square No \boxtimes
+Yes 🗆 No 🗵

-As of November 6, 2023, the registrant had 49,072,342 shares of common stock, par value \$0.0001 per share, outstanding.
+As of May 6, 2024, the registrant had 70,467,620 shares of common stock, par value \$0.0001 per share, outstanding.